top of page

 - James Clear Atomic Habits

 Identity is influenced by beliefs and values.
 These shape the way people behave.
-Our Identity can shift based upon context. in which we are acting.
+Our Identity can shift based on the context in which we are acting.

 Your organisational context will have a set of behaviours that are deemed to be socially acceptable.